<< Yesterday

 1930 In the first night game ever played by a major league team, the American Association's Indianapolis Indians defeat the Reds in an exhibition game, 17-5.
 The big floodlights illuminating West Washington Street Park make it difficult for the players to judge distances when fielding balls in play.

-1933 Dizzy Dean sets a modern major league record when he strikes out 17 in the Cardinals’ 8-2 victory over the Cubs.
+1933 Dizzy Dean sets a modern major league record by striking out 17 in the Cardinals’ 8-2 victory over the Cubs.
 Batterymate Jimmie Wilson also sets a new mark by recording 18 putouts in the Sportsman's Park contest.

 1947 Ewell Blackwell's 16-game winning streak ends when the Giants defeat the Reds in ten innings, 6-5.
 During his run, 'the Whip' completes every game and throws five shutouts, including a no-hitter.